-What causes that imbalance?
+What causes this imbalance?
 Bad lifestyle habits, such as a sedentary lifestyle, stress, alcohol, tobacco and very spicy foods.

-But there is a fundamental cause that can make your urine infections a very painful vicious circle from which it is very difficult to get out: the use of antibiotics.
+But there is a fundamental cause that can make your urine infections a very painful vicious circle that is very difficult to get out of: the use of antibiotics.

-A study published May 2 in the journal Nature Microbiology found that while a course of antibiotics can eliminate the bacteria that cause urinary tract infections, their action does not reach the intestines, where the bacteria are born, grow and live.
+A study published on May 2 in the journal Nature Microbiology discovered that, although a course of antibiotics can eliminate the bacteria that cause urinary infections, their action does not reach the intestines, which is where the bacteria are born, grow and coexist.

-In fact, when you take antibiotics, a lot of good intestinal bacteria are killed, allowing bad bacteria free rein to multiply and spread back to your bladder, causing you repeatedly UTIs.
+In fact, when you take antibiotics many good intestinal bacteria die, allowing bad bacteria free rein to multiply and spread back to the bladder, causing you repeated urinary infections.

-The main bacterium that triggers urinary tract infections lives in the intestine
+The main bacteria that activates urinary infections lives in the intestine

-One of the causes of urinary tract infection in women is Escherichia coli (E. coli) bacteria.
-It is usually the usual suspect in most cases of urinary infection, such as cystitis.
+One of the causes of urine infection in women is the bacteria Escherichia coli (E. coli).
+It is usually the usual suspect in most cases of urinary tract infection, such as cystitis.

 This hateful enemy can affect several points of your urogenital system:

-When it only impacts the lower urinary tract, it causes that excruciating pain that you feel when you urinate and it even brings you to tears.
+When it impacts only the lower urinary tract, it causes that unbearable pain you feel when you urinate and even brings tears to your eyes.

-- If it reaches the upper urinary tract (kidneys), symptoms such as high fever, lower back pain are added and, if you are careless, it can cause fatal septic shocks.
+- If it reaches the upper urinary tract (kidneys), symptoms such as high fever, lower back pain are added and, if you are not careful, it can cause fatal septic shock.

 The bad thing is that when E. coli enters your urinary tract, it multiplies, settles and strengthens the pathology.